Why It Exists

 - Processing data from non-Kafka sources

-- Need advanced CEP or event-time processing
+- You need advanced CEP or event-time processing

-- Python or non-JVM tech stack
+- Your team runs Python or another non-JVM stack

-- Complex multi-stream joins and windowing
+- Complex multi-stream joins and windowing beyond what KStreams handles well

 Alternatives to Kafka Streams